 Any operations that are downstream of the operation being deployed and executed will also be included.

 Instead of manual execution, you can also configure operations to run on a schedule or an API trigger.
-For more information, see Project Deployment and Migration.
+For more information, see Operation Deployment and Execution.

 After the project is executed, you can validate proper behavior by viewing logs.
 To view logs for a particular operation and downstream operations, click the actions menu icon in the top right of an operation and select View Logs.
 For more information see Operation Logs.